snowloving/SnowBench4Quant/README.md

 | ResNet | resnet20 | 71.68 | 36.94 |
 |  | resnet56 | 68.36 | 37.49 |
 |  | resnet18 | 75.97 | 50.9 |
+> ℹ️ **Note on SGD:** The SGD hyperparameters used here (lr, momentum, weight decay) are identical to those in [Experiment 2](#exp2) for full-precision networks.
+However, SGD performs noticeably worse on binary neural networks compared to full-precision — this gap highlights the inherent difficulty of optimizing 1-bit weights with standard first-order methods, motivating the optimizer comparison in [Experiment 1](#exp1).

 #### 📋 Quick Example Command